vasvi1203/Principles-of-Programming-Languages/README.md

          - Rules :  They are used to generate new information from facts, other rules, and even themselves.
 For eg. in this program, _flight(A,B,C,D,E) :- route(A,B,C,D,E)._ is a rule generating all the flights on various routes.

 #### ***Assignment 9***
-1. To run the programs, execute the command : gcc _filename_ and then ./a.out on linux
+1. To run the programs, execute the command : gcc _filename_ -lpthread and then ./a.out on linux
 2.